 During WWI Simson had naturally to change production to feed the German army.

-But as early as 1924 the Simson "Supras" were very successful in car races.
-The economical fall down in the production was dramatically reduced and many employees received a lay off notice.
+As early as 1924 the Simson "Supras" were very successful in car races.

-The Nazis forced themselves into the company and changed production again.
+The Nazis gained power and forced themselves into the company and changed production again.
 Because the owner Mr. Simson was Jewish and they did not want to use the Jewish name any longer their production line was stopped completely.

 Luckily the Jewish family could safely escape in a foreign country.